kpgund/change-point-datashare/README.md

 ## Abstract

 We present two change-point models for identifying singular changes in movement behavior: a location-based change-point model (LCPM) and a movement metric-based change-point model (MMCPM).
 This software includes R scripts to: 1) run both the LCPM and MMCPM on telemetry data in a Bayesian hierarchical framework using NIMBLE (mmcpm.R and lcpm.R), 2) generate realistic movement behavior parameters for the simulation study (simulate_data.R), and 3) run both the LCPM and MMCPM on the simulated data (mmcpm_sim.R and lcpm_sim.R).
-Data and code will be available at https://github.com/kpgund/change-point.
+Data and code will be available at https://github.com/kpgund/change-point-datashare.

 This code is used in the manuscript in review in Methods in Ecology and Evolution

 Suggest citation for accompanying manuscript:

 Gundermann, K.P., Diefenbach, D.R., Walter, W.D., Corondi, A.M., Banfield, J.E., Wallingford, B.D., Stainbrook, D.P., Rosenberry, C.S., Buderman, F.E., Change-point models for identifying behavioral changes in wild animals.
-Methods in Ecology and Evolution
+Movement Ecology